Derick1530/personal-website/content/what-is-a-problem-4-months-later.md

 type: Philosophy
 ---

-4 months ago in March of 2022, I decided to try to write my own definition for the word “problem”, and I published [What is a “problem”?](/what-is-a-problem).
+In March of 2022, I wrote the following definition for the word “problem”, described in detail in my post [What is a “problem”?](/what-is-a-problem).

+> A problem is a situation where an obstacle applies friction against an entity’s transition from a current state to a desired new state.” <br>- Shadow Smith

-Since writing it, I have used, shared, and discussed my definition at length and found where it begins to break down, so now I have revisited it.
+Since writing this definition, I have used, shared, and discussed it at length and found where it shines and where it begins to break down.

+So now I am revisiting it 4 months later to polish it further.

 ---

-## The new definition
+## My new definition

-> “A problem is the desire for an entity to transition from a current state to a new state.” - Shadow Smith
+> “A problem is the desire for an entity to transition from a current state to a new state.” <br>- Shadow Smith